Lebanese Forces (militia): Infantry weapons

 Lebanese Forces's militiamen were provided with a variety of small-arms, comprising M1 Garand (or its Italian-produced copy, the Beretta Model 1952) and SKS semi-automatic rifles, plus MAT-49, Škorpion vz.
 61, Carl Gustaf m/45 (or its Egyptian-produced version, dubbed the "Port Said"), Walther MPL, Sterling L2A3/Mark 4, Spectre M4, Uzi (MP-2, Mini Uzi and Micro Uzi variants), MAC-10, MAC-11 (sub-compact version of the MAC-10), Heckler & Koch MP5 and Heckler & Koch MP5K (shortened version of the MP5) submachine guns.
 An undisclosed number of OTs-02 Kiparis SMGs were reportedly obtained from Russia in the early 1990s, though it remains unclear if they were ever used in action by the LF.

 Several models of assault rifles were employed, such as M16A1, FN FAL (variants included the Israeli-produced 'lightened' ROMAT), Heckler & Koch G3, Vz.
 58, AK-47 and AKM (other variants included the Zastava M70, Chinese Type 56, Romanian Pistol Mitralieră model 1963/1965, Bulgarian AKK/AKKS and former East German MPi-KMS-72 assault rifles).
 Limited quantities of the AMD-65, CAR-15 and SIG SG 543 carbines, M16A2, SIG SG 542, FN CAL, Heckler & Koch HK33, Heckler & Koch G41, Heckler & Koch HK53 (Compact version of the HK33) and ArmaLite AR-18 assault rifles were also acquired, being mostly employed by LF elite commando units on special operations.

-Inevitably, this variety of assault rifles and carbines of different calibres in service within LF combat units naturally caused logistic difficulties to the LF's supply corps, so the LF Command decided after 1986 to simplify its small-arms inventory by standardizing on the FN FAL, M16A1, and AKM assault rifles for its infantry units, though this still posed problems in providing ammunition and replacement parts up to the end of the War.
+Inevitably, this variety of assault rifles and carbines of different calibers in service within LF combat units naturally caused logistic difficulties to the LF's supply corps, so the LF Command decided after 1986 to simplify its small-arms inventory by standardizing on the FN FAL, M16A1, and AKM assault rifles for its infantry units, though this still posed problems in providing ammunition and replacement parts up to the end of the War.

 Shotguns consisted of Mossberg 500 12-gauge (20.2 mm), Remington Model 870 Police Magnum 12-gauge (20.2 mm), and Franchi SPAS-12 and Franchi SPAS-15 semi-automatic models.
 Sniper rifles were commonly used, and models included the Dragunov SVD-63, Tabuk, M21, Remington Model 700, Savage 10FP/110FP, Enfield L42A1 (military version) and Enforcer (Police version) rifles, and the Heckler & Koch PSG1.